ArabellaTech/django-basic-cms/doc/introduction.rst

 Handling images and files
 ---------------------------

-Gerbi include a image placeholder for basic needs.
+YD-Technology include a image placeholder for basic needs.
 For a more advanced files browser you could use django-filebrowser:

   * http://code.google.com/p/django-filebrowser/